All-New 2025 GMC Acadia Mid-Size SUV Reviews

 One of the notable highlights captured in these spy photos is the presence of the GM Super Cruise strip located along the upper rim of the steering wheel.
 This confirms previous reports covered exclusively by GM Authority, which stated that the 2024 GMC Acadia would offer a semi-autonomous driver-assist system.
 Additionally, a GM Super Cruise sensor can be seen on the steering column, ensuring the driver’s attention and readiness to retake control if necessary.

-Examining the rest of the steering wheel, there is a series of hard buttons conveniently positioned within the thumb’s reach on the outer spokes, complemented by silver trim along the outer edges.
+Examining the rest of the steering wheel, a series of hard buttons conveniently positioned within the thumb’s reach on the outer spokes is found, complemented by silver trim along the outer edges.

 Another noteworthy feature is the redesigned center stack of the 2024 GMC Acadia.
 Although covered with mesh in the spy photos to conceal the primary infotainment screen, below it, we can observe two horizontally oriented vents adorned with silver accents.
 The cupholders retain their forward location on the central tunnel.